Heather M. Ferguson

-Heather Margaret Ferguson FRSE, Professor of Medical Entomology and Disease Ecology, at Glasgow University; a specialist in researching mosquito vectors that spread malaria, in global regions where this is endemic, aiming to manage and control a disease which the World Health Organization estimates killed over 400,000 people in 2020.
+Heather Margaret Ferguson FRSE is a Professor of Medical Entomology and Disease Ecology, at Glasgow University specialising in researching mosquito vectors that spread malaria in global regions where this is endemic.
 Ferguson co-chairs the WHO Vector Control Advisory Group and was elected as a Fellow of the Royal Society of Edinburgh in 2021.

 Education and career

-Ferguson graduated BSc (Hons) in Zoology from the University of Toronto in 1995, and MSc from British Columbia University 1998, before completing her doctorate on malaria-parasite vector interactions during 1999 to 2003 in Cell, Animal and Population Biology at the University of Edinburgh.
-From 2004-2006 she did post-doctoral research seconded from the Laboratory of Entomology, Wageningen University, Netherlands to Tanzania at the Ifakara Health Institute, Morogoro, where she still continues her work (2021) as a visiting scientist.
+Ferguson graduated BSc (Hons) in Zoology from the University of Toronto in 1995 and MSc from British Columbia University 1998 before completing her doctorate on malaria-parasite vector interactions from 1999 to 2003 in Cell, Animal and Population Biology at the University of Edinburgh.
+From 2004 to 2006 she did post-doctoral research at the Laboratory of Entomology, Wageningen University, Netherlands and in Tanzania at the Ifakara Health Institute, Morogoro, where as of 2021 she still continues her work as a visiting scientist.